The reforestation of our Planet is an immediate necessity

 Trees clean the atmosphere

 The Minister of Environment in Germany at that time, and also director of PNUMA, the Environmental program of the United Nations, became the sponsor of Felix.
-At the age of 10 years old, Felix became the youngest member of the PNUMA.
-He was invited to speak at important meetings on Climate Change and even spoke at the European Parliament.
+At 10 years old, Felix became the youngest member of the PNUMA.
+They invited him to speak at important meetings on Climate Change and even spoke at the European Parliament.

 The creation of academies worldwide

 In 2009, in South Korea, the PNUMA held its first child and youth conference.
 800 Children signed a declaration for the Climate Change Summit in Copenhagen.
-When Felix asked who wanted to be responsible for planting a million trees, within a few minutes hundreds of children from 56 different nations responded.
+When Felix asked who wanted to plant a million trees, within a few minutes hundreds of children from 56 different nations responded.

 In 2010 the last of the million trees was planted in Germany.
 One year later Felix held a speech in front of the United Nations and was handed the organization of the campaign 1000 Million Trees, a project of the UN.